mohdakrory/Data-Analysis-Practice/README.md

 Analyzing cricket game data and visualizing results using **Python and Matplotlib**

 ## Sales Data Analysis
-Analyzing diverse sales datasets to explore insights, trends, and patterns through various tools such as Excel, Power BI, and Python, and presenting the findings with visualizations
+Analyzing diverse multiple sales datasets to explore insights, trends, and patterns through various tools such as Excel, Power BI, and Python, and presenting the findings with visualizations